MahmoudAlyuDeen/diwansync/README.md

 **Private**
 - See yourself get locked out trying to access https://storage.alyudeen.mywire.org/

-#### This Repository
+## This Repository

-This repository aims to document iterative changes, and to be a guide to replicate the full setup or parts of it as easy as possible.
+This repository aims to document iterative changes, and to be a guide to replicate the full setup or parts of it as easily as possible.

+Questions are welcome, please file an issue or start a discussion.
+PRs are welcome for improvments.

 # Services